nparks-kenzan/capstan-1/README.md

 ## Amazon Web Services

 1. I will throw our good friend @jpancoast-kenzan under the bus at https://github.com/kenzanlabs/spinnaker-terraform
-1. Otherwise waiting on EKS life everyone else
+1. Otherwise waiting on EKS like everyone else